77Dice/PND_Notes/IPv6/[2]IPv6 ICMPv6 + NDP + Dyn addr config.md

 - (`137`)Redirect message: routers inform hosts of a better first hop router for a destination

 for IPv4 hosts:
-- DHCP or static allocation
+- DHCPv4 or static allocation

 ## Stateless Address Autoconfiguration (SLAAC)